 What are the differences and how could the wrong decision affect your business growth?

-Note that IPSP platforms were developed less or more 10 years ago.
+Note that IPSP platforms were developed over 10 years ago.
 The solutions are still based on an old legacy system and its technology lacks innovation.
 The world and technology are developing that fast, so it was natural we needed some changes.

 Also, the payment world had to put innovative solutions in place to meet consumers’ expectations and make the entire process more secure.
 Now, payment gateways with a future approach are constantly looking for the technology that makes both merchants and their client’s life easier.